USFWS/secas/_posts/2020-09-28-the-blueprint-and-building-resilience.md

 published: true
 title: The Blueprint and building resilience
 author: >-
-  Louise Vaughn, User Support for the Southeast Blueprint
+  Louise Vaughn, User Support for the Southeast and South Atlantic Blueprints
 hero:
   name: hurricane_laura.jpg
   alt: Satellite view of Hurricane Laura in the Gulf.